clearlinux/autospec/README.rst

   ``./configure`` for an autootools based tarball would result in ``%configure --disable-static`` being emitted in the ``.spec``.

+configure_openmpi
+  This file contains configuration flags to pass to the ``%configure`` macro for autotools based tarballs to configure openmpi builds.

 configure32, configure64, configure_avx2, configure_avx512
   These files are appended to the ``%configure'' macro after the contents of the ``configure'' file above.
 They are used for 32-bit,